Iñaki Williams: Athletic Bilbao

 On 6 December 2014, benefitting from Aritz Aduriz's injury, Williams made his first-team (and La Liga) debut, starting in a 1–0 home loss against Córdoba.
-He netted his first goal on 19 February of the following year, starting and contributing to a 2–2 draw at Torino in the UEFA Europa League round of 32, becoming in the process the first black player to score for the club.
+He netted his first goal on 19 February of the following year, starting and contributing to a 2–2 draw at Torino in the round of 32 of the UEFA Europa League, becoming in the process the first black player to score for the club.

 On 17 May 2015, Williams scored his first goal in the top flight, netting a last-minute winner in a 3–2 away victory over Elche to help Athletic come from being behind 2–0.
 Thirteen days later, he headed a consolation goal in the 3–1 loss to Barcelona in the final of the Copa del Rey at the Camp Nou.
 He missed the 2015 Supercopa de España victory over the same opponents three months later through injury.

-Williams scored a brace (before giving away a penalty) in a 3–1 win away to Betis, on 1 November 2015.
+Williams scored a brace (before giving away a penalty) in a 3–1 win away to Real Betis on 1 November 2015.
 He repeated the feat the following match, at home against Partizan in the Europa League group stage (5–1).
-Finding the net in his third match running, he scored "a phenomenal volley" to help beat Espanyol 2–1 at the San Mamés.
+Finding the net in his third match running, he scored "a phenomenal volley" to help beat Espanyol 2–1 at the San Mamés Stadium.